 Checking your email when you should be relaxing by the pool puts you at risk of burnout, says Lombardo.
 Unplugging and allowing yourself to truly unwind allows your mind and body to rejuvenate and return to the office stronger.
 "When you truly take breaks, you will be more creative, productive, and effective when you return," says Lombardo.

 You have a glass of wine (or two) before bed

 A nightcap sounds like a good way to unwind before falling asleep, but it can easily backfire.
 Alcohol initially depresses the central nervous system, producing a sedative effect, says Allen Towfigh, MD, medical director of New York Neurology & Sleep Medicine, P.C., in New York City.
-“But it ultimately sabotages sleep maintenance.”
-Alcohol creates a rebound effect as it’s metabolized, which creates an abrupt surge in the adrenaline system, he says.
-This is why you’re more likely to wake up in the middle of the night after you’ve been drinking.
+"But it ultimately sabotages sleep maintenance."
+Alcohol creates a rebound effect as it's metabolized, which creates an abrupt surge in the adrenaline system, he says.
+This is why you're more likely to wake up in the middle of the night after you've been drinking.
+"If you drink and you’re invariably waking up three to five hours after you go to sleep, that’s a great indicator that alcohol is the issue," Michael Perlis, director of the Behavioral Sleep Medicine Program at the University of Pennsylvania tells TIME.
 Dr. Towfigh recommends stopping all alcohol three to four hours before bedtime.

 You check e-mails at bedtime